-$^{^{\}rm 13}$ For example, LSU and third parties have referred to that university as the "Purple and Gold."
+13 For example, LSU and third parties have referred to that university as the "Purple and Gold."

-14 See also Thomas & Betts Corp. v.
-Panduit Corp., 65 F.3d 654, 663 (7th Cir.1995).
-We also note that the record does contain survey evidence compiled by the Universities indicating that approximately thirty percent of consumers interviewed believed two of Smack's t-shirts were produced or sponsored by the Universities.
-We have indicated that survey evidence often may be the most direct display on merchandise, in addition to the well-known nature of the colors as shorthand for the schools themselves and Smack's intentional use of the colors and other references, there is no genuine issue of fact that when viewed in the context of t-shirts or other apparel, the marks at issue here have acquired the secondary meaning of identifying the Universities in the minds of consumers as the source or sponsor of the products rather than identifying the products themselves.
+incorporated the Universities' color schemes into its shirts to refer to the Universities and call them to the mind of the consumer.
+Thus, Smack itself believed that the Universities' color schemes had secondary meaning that could influence consumers, which further supports the conclusion that there is secondary meaning here.14 Given the longstanding use of the color scheme marks and their prominent display on merchandise, in addition to the well-known nature of the colors as shorthand for the schools themselves and Smack's intentional use of the colors and other references, there is no genuine issue of fact that when viewed in the context of t-shirts or other apparel, the marks at issue here have acquired the secondary meaning of identifying the Universities in the minds of consumers as the source or sponsor of the products rather than identifying the products themselves.

-- [6] We think this conclusion is consistent with the importance generally placed on sports team logos and colors by the public.
+[6] We think this conclusion is consistent with the importance generally placed on sports team logos and colors by the public.
 We have previously noted, although not in the context of secondary meaning, that team emblems and symbols are sold because they serve to identify particular teams, organizations, or entities with which people wish to identify.
 See Boston Prof'l Hockey Ass'n v.
 Dallas Cap & Emblem Mfg., Inc.15 We think this desire by consumers to associate with a particular university supports the conclusion that team colors and logos are, in the minds of the fans and other consumers, source indicators of team-related apparel.
-By associating the color and other indicia with the university, the fans perceive the university as the source or sponsor of the goods because they want to associate with that source. - [7] Smack argues that because photographs of businesses near the campuses of the Universities show use of school colors by those businesses, consumers in college towns merely associate school colors with "support of the home team."
+By associating the color and other indicia with the university, the fans perceive the university as the source or sponsor of the goods because they want to associate with that source.

+[7] Smack argues that because photographs of businesses near the campuses of the Universities show use of school colors by those businesses, consumers in college towns merely associate school colors with "support of the home team."
 Smack cites no authority or supporting evidence for its contention, however.
-Moreover, the fact that other businesses in college towns may use the same colors as a local university does not create an issue of fact as to the secondary meaning of the colors used in merchandise that the Universities indisputably produce, especially given Smack's admission of intentional use of the colors to influence consumers. - [8] Smack also argues that because the Universities grant licenses to many licensees, a consumer may not identify a university as the single source of the product.
-The fact that the Universities may grant licenses to many licensees to sell authorized products does not negate the fact that the schools are still the sources of and persuasive evidence of secondary meaning.
-Sugar Busters LLC v.
-Brennan, 177 F.3d 258, 269 (5th Cir.1999).
-Nevertheless, Smack moved in limine to exclude the Universities' survey evidence, and the district court found it unnecessary to rule on the motion because of the other evidence in the record.
-Because no party has raised the issue, we express no opinion on the correctness of the district court's belief and merely note the presence of the survey evidence in the record.
+Moreover, the fact that other businesses in college towns may use the same colors as a local university does not create an issue of fact as to the secondary meaning of the colors used in merchandise that the Universities indisputably produce, especially given Smack's admission of intentional use of the colors to influence consumers.